arith-lang/proto-impl/docs/README.md

 Finally, making the language interact with JavaScript gives us immediate access to the hundreds of thousands of packages available on NPM, the JavaScript package registry, which means if there's a functionality you need that's not baked into Arith itself but *is* available in a package you can still access and use it.

 As an added bonus, JavaScript itself was heavily influenced by a Lisp.
 Brendan Eich, the original designer of the JavaScript language, took heavy inspiration from Scheme when he defined the first feature set for JavaScript.

+### Why do the sample code blocks in these docs say "Scheme"?

+We currently use the Scheme label for code highlighting because it's far simpler than writing our own plugin for Prism, the tool our documentation builder uses for syntax highlighting.
+We're focused on bringing more great features to Arith, so tooling and the like is going to have to wait.
+We'll make do with the fantastic tools that are already out there as long as we can so we can keep working on the language itself!